Current First-Year Students

 on-campus for their second year, and therefore it is necessary for them to

 participate in the room selection process.
 These current residents must

-electronically sign a housing and food service contract between March 27 and April 11.
-Failure to do so does not release the student from the two-year residency
+electronically sign a housing and food service contract between March 27 and April 10.
+Failure to do so does not release the student from the second year residency

 requirement or from the requirement to participate in the room selection